 C40 is therefore rolling out an extensive programme of support to help cities align their climate action plans with objectives of the Paris Agreement.
 Our support will comprise a Climate Action Planning Framework (CAP Framework) and technical assistance programme, including a range of resources, guidance, tools and peerto-peer knowledge sharing to support cities in implementing the Paris Agreement and delivering the benefits of climate action to communities.

-For further information on the CAP Framework please contact your Regional Head of Climate Action Planning or Julia Lipton, Programme Manager, Climate Action Plans (jlipton@c40.org).
+For further information on the CAP Framework please contact your Regional Head of Climate Action Planning or write to planning@c40.org.